 As we know, there has been an increased demand for housing and services.

 Maryland received $65 million in federal funding for transportation and infrastructure near Aberdeen Proving Ground and Fort Meade in preparation for those jobs.

-Anne Arundel County Schools & Colleges have stepped up funding for International Baccalaureate, Science, Math, Engineering, Technology and Cyber Security programs.
+Anne Arundel County schools & colleges stepped up funding for International Baccalaureate, Science, Technology, Engineering, Math, and Cyber Security programs.